cerulean-app/backend/README.md

 ## Setup

-If you would like to setup your own Cerulean backend, first compile Cerulean using `go build` and then run `./cerulean-backend` (`.\cerulean-backend.exe` on Windows) after creating the `config.json` file.
+If you would like to setup your own Cerulean backend, first compile Cerulean using `go build` and then run `./backend` (`.\backend.exe` on Windows) after creating the `config.json` file.
 The `config.json` should look like this:

 ```json
 {